IanDoarn/ryport/README.md

 ### MySQL basic query example
 ---
+__Currently MySQL is supported but only as a soft wrapper for executing queries.__
 ```python
 from ryport.mysql import my_sql
 # Create connect to database
 mysql = my_sql.MySQL('anonymous', '', 'ensembldb.ensembl.org', 3306, '')
 # Open the connection
 mysql.establish_connection()
 # Get the databases
 databases = mysql.execute("SHOW DATABASES")
 # Set our current database we want to use
 mysql.execute("USE {};".format(databases[1][0]))
 # Get a list of the tables from the database
 tables = mysql.execute("SHOW TABLES")
 # Choose the first table in out tables object,
 # get the column headers and get 5 rows from the table
 columns = mysql.execute("DESCRIBE {}".format(tables[1][0]))
 data = mysql.execute("SELECT * from {} LIMIT 5;".format(tables[1][0]))
 # Close the connection
 mysql.close_connection()
 # Print our column headers
 # and the first row of results
 print(list(columns[0]))
 print(list(data[0]))
 # Output:
 # ['analysis_id', 'smallint(5) unsigned', 'NO', 'PRI', None, 'auto_increment']
 # [1, datetime.datetime(2005, 10, 18, 20, 28, 11), 'vectorbase', None, None, None, None, None, None, None, 'GeneBuild', None, None, None]